 In a 2015 article I wrote for Dealer Marketing Magazine, I listed several actions to help dealers get ready for their future.
 Here is an updated list – how many have you embraced?

-Just as Nike set out to transform human performance with Tinker Hatfield’s disruptive technology, innovative F&I services, connected experiences, and intelligent tools are creating new consumer behaviors and taking automotive retail beyond the boundaries of today’s industry.
+Just as Nike set out to transform human performance with Tinker Hatfield’s disruptive technology, innovative F&I services, connected experiences, interactive menus, and intelligent tools are creating new consumer behaviors and taking automotive retail beyond the boundaries of today’s industry.
 Run, don’t walk, if you want to stay in the race.